TechnologyMasters/functions.events/_collections/_speakers/2018/toronto/brian-leroux.md

 - Finding natural points to break up an app into smaller functions; create and deploy app wide iterations faster
 - Iterate even more rapidly with surgical deployments; make debugging and refactoring a snap

 Functions based apps are more resilient, easier to setup, they cost less and enable faster deployments.
-In this talk you’ll learn how to resolve bugs faster and add new features with grace and speed using the AWS Lambda family of serverless services.
+In this talk you'll learn how to resolve bugs faster and add new features with grace and speed using the AWS Lambda family of serverless services.